 |

-Released March 2004, this is an English language guide for the HRP written by Ton Joosten.
-'Pyrenean Haute Route: the High Level Route' Publisher: Cicerone Press, 2004 NB.
-Regardless of given 'english' names for this route, it remains the HRP in France, and on all map references. |
+Released March 2007, this is an English language guide for the HRP written by Ton Joosten.
+'Pyrenean Haute Route: the High Level Route' Publisher: Cicerone Press, 2007 NB.
+Regardless of given 'english' names for this route, it remains the HRP in France, and on all map references.
+Preview with Google Books. |